jywarren/image-sequencer/README.md

 * run() can not be in the middle of the chain.
 * If the chain starts with loadImage() or loadImages(), the following methods are applied only to the newly loaded images.
+* If no name is provided to the image, a name will be generated for it.
+The name will be of the form "image<number>".
+For ex: "image1", "image2", "image3", etc.

 Valid Chains:
 ```js